 Restricting or objecting the processing of data.
 The user may restrict and object the processing of data concerning him- or herself.
 In the account information, the user may restrict or prohibit the processing of his or her data for marketing reasons (e.g. newsletters) or for advertising reasons without this affecting the right to use the services.
 If the user wishes to restrict the processing of such data that is needed to provide the services, the user cannot continue using the services.

 Transferring the data to another system.
 The data subject has the right to obtain the personal data which he or she has provided to KYYTI him- or herself, and the right to transfer this data to another controller.

 Filing a complaint to the supervisory authority.
 The user holds the right to file a complaint if he or she considers that his or her rights based on the data protection regulation have been offended.

 AUTOMATIC DECISION MAKING

 When offering the user its own and its partners’ services, KYYTI will select and organise the offered services in a presumably suitable form based on the user’s previous choices and behaviour.
 This happens automatically, and while doing this, KYYTI will not share any user data that might affect the users.
-This processing only affects the services offered to the user.
-The user has the right to receive additional information concerning the profile pertaining to their personal data as a result of automated processing.
+This processing does not affect services other than those provided for the user.
+The user has the right to receive additional information about the profile created by an automated system from the user’s data.